If you like the idea of camping with kids but dislike actually camping (hi, it’s me!), family glamping might be the thing for you.

 Glamping.com

-If you’ve always wanted to stay in a yurt (raises hand!), behold the Maine Forest Yurts.
-Nestled in 100 acres of wilderness in Durham, Maine, the campground lets guests get the full forest experience with the comforts of a fully-furnished yurt including a private (albeit detached) bath.
+If you’ve always wanted to stay in a yurt (raises hand!), behold the Maine Forest Yurts. stled on 100 acres of wilderness on Runaround Pond in Durham, Maine, the campground lets guests get the full forest experience with the comforts of a fully-furnished yurt.
+Each yurt sleeps up to six with bunk beds and a futon, and comes with a wood stove, kitchen area with stove/oven, and a private composting outhouse and shower.
+Kayaks and canoes are available for exploring the pond.
+The property is just 5 minutes from Bradbury Mountain State Park, 15 minutes from Freeport/L.L.
+Bean, and 30 minutes from Portland.

 Location: South Haven, Michigan